 You can package only arm64 into applications for iPhone 5S and later.
 In Xcode, set Build Active Architecture Only to Yes and enter

 arm64 only for Valid Architectures.
-Packaging only 1 architecture can reduce the amount the SDK adds to an IPA file by half.
+A single-architecture TRTC SDK adds only 1.9 MB to an IPA file.

 If your application is intended for the Chinese mainland, you can package only the SO file for